awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 **To run a controlled fault injection experiment**
 You can use AWS Fault Injection Simulator to test how your application responds when your instance is stopped and started\.
 For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide)\.

+## Stop and start your instances on a schedule<a name="stop-start-ec2-instances-on-a-schedule"></a>

+You can schedule the stopping and starting of your EC2 instances\.
+The following are two options for configuring this process\.

+**Use Instance Scheduler on AWS**
+You can use Instance Scheduler on AWS to automate the starting and stopping of EC2 instances\.
+For more information, see [How do I use Instance Scheduler with CloudFormation to schedule EC2 instances?](http://aws.amazon.com/premiumsupport/knowledge-center/stop-start-instance-scheduler/) Note that [additional charges apply](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/cost.html)\.

+**Use AWS Lambda and an Amazon EventBridge rule**
+You can use Lambda and an EventBridge rule to stop and start your instances on a schedule\.
+For more information, see [How do I stop and start Amazon EC2 instances at regular intervals using Lambda?](http://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-eventbridge/)

 ## Modify a stopped instance<a name="Using_ChangingAttributesWhileInstanceStopped"></a>